Mission Statement of Woodland's Comprehensive Counseling Program

 School Social Workers are the link between home, school and community.
 As members of the education team, School Social Workers promote and support students' academic and social success by providing specialized services that may include:

-Talking with individual students who are having a bad day or are facing challenges in their lives.
+- Talking with individual students facing challenges in their lives.

-Helping students make good choices and meet the school expectations of behavior.
+- Helping coach students on school expectations of behavior.

-Connecting with parents who need support through a difficult time and assisting them in finding the resources they need.
+- Connecting with parents who need support, and assisting them in finding the resources they need.